 The cleaning-services company was bought for over €30 million in 2015.

 The price-fixing involved one of Ireland’s biggest commercial flooring firms, Aston Carpets.

 The hub will provide services to clients operating in Europe, Asia and Latin America.

 Vanessa Power quit her job in web design – to launch her sign-painting business, Signs of Power.

 Orwell Healthcare, one of Dublin’s largest facilities, has taken over Queen of Peace.

 A significant court ruling means other insurers won’t be liable for the Maltese firm.

 Rising costs meant the semi-state plunged €17 million into the red last year.

-As part of our How My Business Works series, we profile the Irish arm of Rentokil.
+As part of our How My Business Works series, we profile Wheels We Deliver.

-As part of our How My Business Works series we profile Clare health and recruitment company TTM.
+As part of our How My Business Works series, we profile newspaper distributor Newspread.